There’s a dark side to seeing in a new year.

 Brainstorm this idea a bit.
 I promise – the word or phrase will come to you.

-For example, my theme for 2021 is Connection.
+For example, my theme for this year is Connection.

 It works for me on so many levels (which is why I chose it.)